Andy Parsons

-Andrew John Parsons (born 30 November 1966) is an English comedian and writer.
+Andrew John Parsons (born 1967), known professionally as Andy Parsons, is an English comedian and writer.
 He regularly appeared on Mock the Week from Series 3 to Series 14.
 With comedy partner Henry Naylor, he wrote and presented nine series of Parsons and Naylor's Pull-Out Sections for BBC Radio 2.

 Early life

-Parsons was born in Poole, Dorset; his father was a headmaster.
+Parsons was born in Poole, Dorset; his father was a physics teacher who became a head teacher, and his mother was a radiographer.
+Parsons suffered from breathing difficulties as a child, leading to multiple corrective surgeries.
 He attended Parc Eglos Primary School, Helston Comprehensive School in Cornwall and Churston Ferrers Grammar School, Torbay (Devon) before going to Christ's College, Cambridge to study Law, where he met and formed a double act with Henry Naylor which twice toured with the National Student Theatre Company and once with the Footlights.
 After completing his studies, Parsons got a job working as a legal clerk on a case at the Greenock shipyards, which he describes as "the most tedious thing I'd ever done."
 With Naylor he established TBA, London's first sketch comedy club.

 Writing/television

-His first TV writing job was for Spitting Image and he went on to become one of the main writers.
+Parsons' first TV writing job was for Spitting Image and he went on to become one of the main writers.
 He has also appeared as a guest on They Think It's All Over, QI and BBC Radio 5 Live's Fighting Talk.
+In 1996 he appeared in Asylum, the Paramount Comedy Channel series directed by Edgar Wright, alongside Simon Pegg, Bill Bailey and Julian Barratt.
+In 2005 he was a guest in an episode of the BBC Radio 2 series Flight of the Conchords.
 Parsons left Mock the Week in October 2015 after nine series as a regular panelist, missing only five episodes.
 He, like the other regular panellists on Mock the Week, kept the same seat throughout the series, Parsons being the one on host Dara Ó Briain's left.

 He has also presented The PMQ show on BBC Radio 5 Live and was a regular during the 2010 World Cup on the BBC Radio 2 show Never Write Off The Germans.

 Parsons also appeared in World's Most Dangerous Roads alongside Ed Byrne, travelling along the Road of Bones in Siberia, visiting the coldest inhabited place on Earth and sleeping in a tent at −53 °C.

-After writing for Week Ending, Parsons and Naylor were offered their own show Parsons and Naylor's Pull-Out Sections in 2001.
+After writing for Week Ending, Parsons and Naylor were given their own show Parsons and Naylor's Pull-Out Sections in 2001.
+The show ran for nine series until 2007.
 They have also performed live versions of the show at the Edinburgh Festival Fringe (1993–2001) and at international comedy festivals in Sydney (1998/99), Melbourne and Adelaide (both 1998).